XuhengLi/IRIs/readme.md

 - `$`: <br /> A placeholder for output.
 Explain below.
 ### Basic Workflows
 - `input()`: <br /> Just like the input function of other languages, it accepts the input from a user and will pass it to others by the flow symbol.
+- `list[]`:<br /> The `list[]` keyword defines a basic data type in IRIs.
+This data type is an indispensible part of the IRIs.
+A list is not only an array like data type that stores a set of data, but also connect with the user interaction tightly.
-- `{}`: <br /> We call this pair of parenthesis `choose`.
-It likes the switch-case expression of other languages, but slightly different.
+- `choose{}`: <br /> It likes the switch-case expression of other languages, but slightly different.
 In other languages, the switch-case expression likes another form of an if expression (although the low-level implementation is different, I know).
-In IRIs, `{}` is more of interactive instruction.
+In IRIs, `choose{}` is more of an interactive instruction.
 It accepts an input of a list, and prompts the items from the list to the user, waits user choosing an item (or an option), then output flow of data.
 - `ShowResult()`: <br /> Like the print function of other languages.
 It accepts input from a flow, too.
 And inside the parenthesis, it uses the keyword `$` as a placeholder of the input.

 ### Sample Code